yinmay/audioShareApp/README.md

 ## General info

-Use react native to create an app for audio sharing
+Use react native to create an app for audio sharing.
+And using the fastmock [fastmock]('https://www.fastmock.site/mock/0a1e1812d969fae03fa14074df4989a6/mock') to mock the api for the app.

 ## Setup